jevko/jevkoconfig1.js/README.md

 }
 ```

-i.e. all lines that do not include brackets are ignored.
+i.e. all lines that precede a line with an opening bracket `[` are ignored.

 Keys cannot be multiline, but may contain embedded spaces.